Disclosure: This post contains affiliate links.

 13. Take a walk along the River Thames

-Lastly, if you want to be a real tourist, there are three things you must do.
+Lastly, if you want to be a real tourist, there are three things you must do when you’re in London for the first time.
 The first is buy ridiculous souvenirs and actually wear them around town.
 My brother wore this hat* on the Tube and near Buckingham Palace.
 I’m sure the Brits were not amused.
-The second is to, of course, take a picture “talking on the phone” at one of the red phone booths.
-I’m not ashamed to admit I have one.
+The second is, of course, to take a picture “talking on the phone” at one of the red phone booths.
+I’m not ashamed to admit that I have a photo of myself in one.
 And lastly?
 Laugh really hard when you spot the Cockfosters stop at the Tube.
 Because that’s what mature people do.

 All in all, I do have to say that there is absolutely nothing wrong with visiting tourist attractions.
-They’re popular for a reason – because they’re cool and / or have some historical significance.
-The point I was making earlier is that there is always more to the city than these top ten lists (yes, I recognize the irony of writing this in this post) so be sure to branch out and explore outside of your guidebook.
+They’re popular for a reason – because they’re cool and/or have some historical significance.
+The point I was making earlier is that there is always more to the city than these top ten lists (yes, I recognize the irony of writing that in this post), so be sure to branch out and explore a little outside of your guidebook.
 To help you do so, check out this guide to alternative London.

-Have you ever been to London?
+When did you visit London for the first time?
 What were your favorite sites?
 Let me know in the comments below!